Open In Colab

 ax.set_xlabel(r'$N$')

 It is most likely that the system will stay in its initial phase, liquid (but it doesn’t matter if a switch to vapour happens).
-In most cases, this will show a single peak, around a value of \(N\) that matches the average density multiplied by the volume of the box.
-This is plotted as a vertical line in the above plot, as well as dotted lines corresponding to the expected values of the coexisting liquid and vapour densities from the literature (as mentioned at the top of the worksheet).
+In most cases, this will show a single peak, around the simulation average value of \(N\), which is plotted as a solid vertical line in the above plot.
+We also plot dotted lines corresponding to the expected values of the coexisting liquid and vapour densities from the literature (as mentioned at the top of the worksheet).
 We could calculate similar averages, such as the pressure and the potential energy, from our simulation, which is just a grand-canonical ensemble simulation of the liquid phase.
 However, in this workshop, we want to focus on the histogram of \(N\).

 [ ]: